Berenika14/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+---NODE---
+We use Node to write server code.
+Specifically, web services that communicate with clients using the JavaScript Object Notation (JSON) format for data interchange.
+Node is very Useful because of:

+Core features:

+- Asynchronous and Event Driven − All APIs of Node. js library are asynchronous, that is, non-blocking.
+  It essentially means a Node.js based server never waits for an API to return data.
+The server moves to the next API after calling it and a notification mechanism of Events of Node.js helps the server to get a response from the previous API call.
+- Very Fast - it executes code without delays

+---Express--
+Express is unopinionated framework that sits on top of Node.js, making it easier to create web applications and services.
+Core features:
+*Simple to use it
+*Extensible
+\*Compatible with Connect middleware

 1. Understand and explain the use of Middleware.

 1. The basic principles of the REST architectural style.
 1. Understand and explain the use of Express Routers.
 1. Describe tooling used to manually test the correctness of an API.